-5. Interpreting the Historical and Geographical Characteristics of Communities
+5. Turning Communities into Ancestral Journeys by Interpreting their Historical and Geographical Characteristics

 Communities are discovered solely by using the IBD connections between individuals.
-As described in Section 2, we expect these connected communities to each represent a group of descendants of a particular population.
-But how can we identify the historical population responsible for a particular set of connections?
+As described in Section 2, we expect these connected communities to each represent a group of descendants of a particular ancestral population and journey.
+But how can we identify the historical population responsible for a particular set of connections and turn a genetic community into an ancestral journey to present to customers?

 For this we rely on both genetic data and information present in the pedigrees of community descendants.
 In particular, since these connections reflect recent common ancestry, we can look for common features that are shared by individuals in each community to correlate the genetic patterns to recent history.
 These common features help identify a common time, location, or source population from which descendants have ancestry.
-For example, the people in one community might be the 19th century.
+For example, the people in one community might be the descendants of Irish immigrants who came to the United States during the Great Famine in the 19th century.
+This can be represented as a compelling ancestral journey to customers.

-For this analysis, we rely on two sets of data: (1) ethnicity admixture proportions from over 80 global populations (see our Ethnicity Estimate White Paper), and (2) pedigrees curated by the users who have taken the AncestryDNA test.
+For this analysis, we rely on two sets of data: (1) genetic admixture proportions from over 80 global populations (see our Ancestral Regions White Paper), and (2) pedigrees curated by the users who have taken the AncestryDNA test.
 The scale and diversity of these data allow us to infer detailed historical and geographic portraits of the communities detected in the IBD network.

-Our ability to annotate a particular community is strongly dependent on the data available.
-For example, if no community members have created pedigrees we have limited ability to identify a source location for the community.
-Also, an individual can only be linked to a particular community if they share significant amounts of genetic material with others descending from the community.
-Without a genetic connection, we are not able to link individuals to a particular community.
+Our ability to identify the ancestral journey shared by a particular community is strongly dependent on the data available.
+For example, if no community members have created pedigrees, we have limited ability to identify a source location for the journey.
+Also, an individual can only be linked to a particular journey if they share significant amounts of genetic material with others descending from the journey.
+Without a genetic connection, we are not able to link individuals to a particular journey.
 However, the continued growth of the AncestryDNA database positively impacts both of these limitations.

 5.1.
-Average Ethnicity
+Genetic Admixture Analysis

-The first feature we look at for each community is the genetic ethnicity proportions estimated from the DNA.
-These ethnicity-based annotations can be used to estimate which ancestral populations are overrepresented or underrepresented among individuals from a given community.
-In some cases, communities with highly overrepresented ancestral populations can be related to known populations.
-For example, communities corresponding to relatively recent US immigrant groups such as Finnish, Jewish, and Irish people can be identified from the ethnicity-based annotations.
-On the other hand, communities corresponding to groups from New York State, Pennsylvania, and Ohio will have similar, non-distinguishing genetic ethnicity profiles.
+The first feature we look at for each ancestral journey are the ancestral population proportions estimated from the DNA.
+These annotations can be used to estimate which ancestral populations are overrepresented or underrepresented among individuals from a given journey.
+In some cases, journeys with highly overrepresented ancestral populations can be related to known populations.
+For example, journeys corresponding to relatively recent US immigrant groups such as Finnish, Jewish, and Irish people can be identified from the ancestral region-based annotations.
+On the other hand, journeys corresponding to groups from New York State, Pennsylvania, and Ohio will have similar, non-distinguishing genetic profiles.

-Figure 5.1 looks at the genetic ethnicity profile of the members of a specific community that we discover in the IBD network.
-The average ethnicity of these individuals is primarily from Ireland, suggesting that these individuals have a shared Irish ancestry.
+Figure 5.1 looks at the ancestral region profile of the members of a specific journey that we discover in the IBD network.
+The average result of these individuals is primarily from Ireland, suggesting that these individuals have a shared Irish ancestry.

-Figure 5.1: The average ethnicity proportions for an Irish DNA community.
-This boxplot shows the ethnicity proportions for members of a specific community.
-The median ethnicity of individuals in this community is close to 50% Irish, suggesting this group has shared Irish ancestry.
+Figure 5.1: The average ancestral region proportions for an Irish ancestral journey.
+This boxplot shows the ancestral region proportions for members of a specific journey.
+The median results of individuals in this journey is close to 50% Irish, suggesting this group has shared Irish origins.